suyashgupta550/Algo_Trading_Using_Unsupervised_ML/README.md

-# Algorithm Trading using Unsupervised Machine Learning
+# Algo Trading using Unsupervised Machine Learning

 This project involves developing an algorithmic trading strategy that leverages unsupervised learning techniques to select and optimize a portfolio of S&P 500 stocks.
 The strategy employs K-Means clustering to group stocks based on their features and technical indicators and uses portfolio optimization techniques to construct a high-performing portfolio.
 The effectiveness of the strategy is evaluated by comparing the portfolio's returns against the S&P 500 benchmark